one3chens/jwplayer-ios-bestPracticeApps/README.md

 - The target named JWFairPlayDrm illustrates how to use our DRM implementation to play a FairPlay encrypted stream.

+- The target named Voicer provides the code necessary to control the player's playback and casting with voice control using Siri.

 ### Initial Setup for JWBestPracticeApps:

 #### Via CocoaPods